nic-dgl104-winter-2025/assignment-1-programming-articles-harmanpreet09/README.md

 # Tips for Receiving Code Reviews
 Gracefully Receiving code reviews can be challenging, especially when feedback is critical, but it is essential to approach reviews with an open mind.
 Developers should see feedback as an opportunity to grow their skills and improve the overall quality of their work.
 It's important to stay calm, avoid taking feedback personally, and be willing to make changes.
 Asking clarifying questions when feedback is unclear helps ensure that suggested improvements are correctly implemented and fosters better communication between team members.
 Embracing code reviews with a positive attitude not only enhances personal development but also contributes to a more collaborative and efficient team environment.

+# Conclusion
+Code reviews matter because they improve code quality, foster collaboration, and prevent bugs.
+Implementing regular code reviews in your workflow is essential.
+Try reviewing a friend's code or contributing to an open-source project to build your skills.